verana-labs/verifiable-trust-spec/spec.md

 For communication channel between User Agents to be enabled, both User Agents MUST have requested and verified the  [VT-ECS-UA-CRED] credential presented by the peer.

-### [TR-WL] VPR and Trust Registry whitelists
+### [WL] ECS Ecosystem whitelists and vpr: scheme resolution

-Compliant [[ref: VSs]] and [[ref: VUAs]] MUST maintain a list of trusted VPRs and trusted VT Essential Credential issuers, and ignore VPRs and VT ECS issuers that are not in these lists when resolving trust:
+- [WL-VPR] Compliant [[ref: VSs]] and [[ref: VUAs]] MUST maintain a list of VPRs and how to access them (resolution).
+As VPRs are decentralized, this gives the option to the VUA vendor or VS provider to run a VPR node and use its own node endpoints for trust resolution.

-- [TR-WL-VPR]: A list of prefix URLs of trusted VPRs (registry of registries).

 Example: